-- Should I use WP blog or Canvas campus pack?
+- Should I use WP blog or ELMS campus pack blog?

 - How can I request a blog?

-- What the URL will be for my blog?
+- What is the URL for my blog?

 - How can I edit the title or tagline of my blog?

-- Can I moderate comments before they are seen publically?
+- How do I moderate comments before they are seen publicly?

 - How can I delete/disable my blog?

-- How can I add users to my blog as editors, authors, or contributors?
+- How can I add users as editors, authors, or contributors?